sakudiff/week1-python-gitlab/README.md

 # Reflection
 The most challenging part of this lab was transitioning from traditional environment managers to the uv workflow, specifically managing the terminal commands required to sync dependencies correctly.

-I learned that Git staging is a vital step for reviewing changes and ensuring that environment files like .venv are not accidentally tracked in the repository.
-I also realized that using atomic commits with descriptive messages makes it much simpler to track the evolution of the project compared to using single, large updates.
+We learned that Git staging is a vital step for reviewing changes and ensuring that environment files like .venv are not accidentally tracked in the repository.

+In addition, we realized that using atomic commits with descriptive messages makes it much simpler to track the evolution of the project compared to using single, large updates.